 Processing Triggers on Secondary Node

 In setups with many build agents, a significant amount of the main server's CPU is allocated to constant processing of build triggers.
 By enabling the Processing build trigger responsibility for one or more secondary nodes, you can distribute the trigger processing tasks and CPU load between the main node and the responsible secondary ones.
 TeamCity distributes the triggers automatically but you can see what triggers are currently assigned to each node.

 Processing User Requests to Modify Data on Secondary Node

 This responsibility is responsible for allowing user actions on a secondary node.
 It is especially useful when the main server is down or goes through maintenance.

 In terms of TeamCity 2021.1 EAP2, you can assign a secondary node to the Main TeamCity node responsibility.
 This responsibility by default belongs to the current main server, but gets vacant if this server becomes unavailable.
 After you assign any secondary server to this responsibility, it becomes the main node and receives all its other responsibilities (processing builds, managing agents, and so on).
 All the running builds will continue their operations without interruption.
 If a proxy is configured in your setup, build agents will seamlessly reconnect to the new main node.

 When the previous main server starts again, it becomes a secondary node, as the Main TeamCity node responsibility is already occupied by another server.
 If necessary, you can repeat the procedure above to switch roles between these servers.

 User-level Actions on Secondary Node

-If at least one responsibility is assigned to a secondary node, it will allow performing the most common user-level actions:
+If the "Processing user requests to modify data" responsibility is enabled on a secondary node, it will allow performing the most common user-level actions:

 Triggering a build, including a custom or personal one